This post may contain affiliate links.

 Experiment with using cold water instead of hot water.
 Compare the results.

-Did your kids enjoy this fun St. Patrick’s Day candy science experiment?
+Did your kids enjoy this fun St. Patrick’s Day Skittles experiment?